pandas-dev/pandas-blog/content/extension-arrays.md

 Date: 2019-01-04

 Extensibility was a major theme in pandas development over the last couple of releases.
-This post introduces the extension array interface: the motivation behind it and how it might affect you as a pandas user.
+This post introduces the pandas extension array interface: the motivation behind it and how it might affect you as a pandas user.
 Finally, we look at how extension arrays may shape the future of pandas.

 Extension Arrays are just one of the changes in pandas 0.24.0.
 See the [whatsnew][whatsnew] for a full changelog.